lucas-bonato/lucas-bonato/README.md

 - 🚀 Focus on **Go**, **Python**, and fullstack development
 - 🧩 3+ years developing end-to-end applications
-- 🔍 Love to discover how things are made
+- 💡 I love understanding how things are built

 ---